 - It Gets Better: Coming Out, Overcoming Bullying, and Creating a Life Worth Living edited by Dan Savage and Terry Miller (YA Nonfiction, 352 pages, 2011)

-If you’re up to the task, we encourage you to host a screening and/or book reading of your own of the above materials with the help of our original EduGuides (available to download for free at itgetsbetter.org/Education).
+If you’re up to the task, we encourage you to host a screening and/or book reading of your own of one of the above items with the help of our original EduGuides (available to download for free at itgetsbetter.org/Education).

 Our staff is also available to answer questions and to provide additional support or training if needed, particularly for the materials we don’t yet have EduGuides for.
 We’re even available to host a screening, book reading, or presentation for your group, as well, either in-person (if you’re located in the Los Angeles, CA area) or via a video call.